juliekoubova/qmk_userspace/README.md

 }
 ```
 ### macOS Support
-You can call `vim_set_apple(true)` to switch Vim mode to send macOS shortcuts.
+You can call `vim_set_apple(true)` to tell Vim mode to send macOS shortcuts.
 This pairs nicely with QMK's
 builtin OS detection:
 ```c
 #ifdef OS_DETECTION_ENABLE